Life's a beach: Protests drive tourists from Thai capital

-Thousands of demonstrators have occupied areas near Bangkok’s commercial and retail districts, paralysing traffic and causing logistical headaches for residents and visitors alike.
+Thousands of demonstrators have occupied areas near Bangkok’s commercial and retail districts, paralyzing traffic and causing logistical headaches for residents and visitors alike.

 Ten people have been killed in sporadic outbursts of violence since late November.